The Risks of Using Social Media for Crisis Communication

 The ideal crisis event communications tool is one that is dedicated to this purpose.
 It can cut through the noise of daily chatter to quickly and effectively alert employees to potential risks and provide the information they need to safeguard themselves and those around them.

-An emergency alert system make it possible for organisations to send and track safety messages to thousands of employees simultaneously without compromising security or creating reputational risk.
-Messages cannot be edited or forwarded, protecting the credibility and accuracy of the information, and all messages, opens and responses are fully auditable, both in real time and through historical data reports.
+An emergency alert system makes it possible for organisations to send and track safety messages to thousands of employees simultaneously without compromising security or creating reputational risk.
+Messages cannot be edited or forwarded, protecting the credibility and accuracy of the information, and all messages opens and responses are fully auditable, both in real time and through historical data reports.
 Being in complete control over who receives what information, and when, is imperative in an emergency.

 These tools are fully compliant with ISO 22301, which guarantees that an organisation is meeting the HSE’s regulatory standards for business continuity: yet another important benefit that social media simply doesn’t have the ability to deliver.